cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/README.md

 Directory Structure follows:

  *  `RScripts`: Some produce intermediate output used by other things and some produce figures.
     * `InitalProcessing_3.R`: Data wrangling and pre-processing of ASV and environmental data.
+This is slow, and so generally I used its saved environment output in most of the notebooks.
     * `Brigandine_2.R `: Abundances of bacteria on different sizes of particles.
 Phyla, Planktomycetes ASVs, abundant ASVs on > 5 micron particles
     * `CBMap_Transect.R`: Make a map of all stations.
     * `AmpliconsBiogeochem`: Identify amplicons with names or closest sequenced relatives involved in key biogeochemical cycles.
 Returns a plot of the organisms' abundances.